TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Strpad.rst

 Properties
 ==========

-.. _strpad-length:

 length
 ------

-:aspect:`Property`
-   length
+..  t3-function-strpad:: length

-:aspect:`Data type`
-   :t3-data-type:`integer` / :ref:`stdwrap`
+    :Data type: :t3-data-type:`integer` / :ref:`stdwrap`

-:aspect:`Description`
+    :Default: 0

     The length of the output string.
 If the value is negative, less than, or equal to the length of the input value, no padding takes place.

-:aspect:`Default`
-   0

-.. _strpad-padwith:

 padWith
 -------

-:aspect:`Property`
-   padWith
+..  t3-function-strpad:: padWith

-:aspect:`Data type`
-   :t3-data-type:`string` / :ref:`stdwrap`
+    :Data type: :t3-data-type:`string` / :ref:`stdwrap`

-:aspect:`Description`
+    :Default: (space character)

     The character(s) to pad with.
-The value of :ref:`strpad-padWith` may be truncated, if the required number of padding characters cannot be evenly divided by the length of the value of :typoscript:`padWith`.
+The value of :typoscript:`padWith` may be truncated, if the required number of padding characters cannot be evenly divided by the length of the value of :typoscript:`padWith`.
 Note that leading and trailing spaces of :typoscript:`padWith` are stripped!
 If you want to pad with spaces, omit this option.

-:aspect:`Default`
-   (space character)

-.. _strpad-type:

 type
 ----

-:aspect:`Property`
-   type
+..  t3-function-strpad:: type

-:aspect:`Data type`
-   *(list of keywords)* / :ref:`stdwrap`
+    :Data type: *(list of keywords)* / :ref:`stdwrap`

-:aspect:`Description`
+    :Default: right

     The side(s) of the input value, on which the padding should be added.
 Possible keywords are "left", "right" or "both".

-:aspect:`Default`
-   right

 .. _strpad-examples: